Kathmandu Outer Ring Road

 Kathmandu Outer Ring Road (National Highway 38, NH38) is a proposed ring road to be constructed in the Kathmandu Valley, categorised as a national highway.
 It will be constructed on the outer side of the existing ring road (NH39).
-It will pass through three districts of Bagmati Province: Kathmandu, Bhaktapur and Lalitapur.
+It will pass through three districts of Bagmati Province: Kathmandu, Bhaktapur and Lalitpur.
 The total length of the highway is supposed to be 71.93 km.